alexanderlarsen/Saneject/Docs/articles/core-concepts/contexts.md

-﻿# Context isolation
+# Contexts

-Saneject enforces *context isolation* by default during injection to prevent references that Unity cannot serialize safely and to keep prefabs reusable and deterministic.
+Saneject enforces *context isolation* by default to prevent serialization issues and keep prefabs deterministic and reusable.

-Context isolation affects both dependency resolution and hierarchy traversal.

-When enabled, scenes, prefab instances, and prefab assets are treated as separate, hard-isolated contexts.
+Context isolation affects two things: which candidates are eligible to resolve a dependency, and which transforms are traversed during an injection pass.

 ## What counts as a context

-A context is one of the following:

 - A **scene**
-- A **single prefab instance** in a scene.
-Each prefab instance is its own context, even if multiple instances come from the same prefab asset
+- A **prefab instance** in a scene (each instance is its own context, even when multiple instances share the same source prefab)
 - A **prefab asset** opened or injected directly from the Project window

-ScriptableObjects and other project assets are not context-restricted.
+`ScriptableObject`s and other project assets are not context-restricted and can be resolved from any context.

 ## Rules when context isolation is enabled

 ### Dependency resolution

-An injected dependency is only allowed if the injection target and the candidate belong to the same context.
+An injected dependency is only eligible if the injection target and the candidate belong to the same context:

-- Scene objects only resolve dependencies from the same scene
+- Scene objects only resolve dependencies from the same scene.
-- A prefab instance only resolves dependencies from within that same prefab instance
+- A prefab instance only resolves dependencies from within that same prefab instance.
-- A prefab asset only resolves dependencies from within its own asset root
+- A prefab asset only resolves dependencies from within its own asset root.
-- Prefab instances cannot resolve from other prefab instances, even if they share the same prefab source
+- Prefab instances cannot resolve from other prefab instances, even if they share the same source prefab.
-- Scene objects cannot resolve from prefab instances or prefab assets
+- Scene objects cannot resolve from prefab instances or prefab assets.
-- ScriptableObjects and other assets can be resolved from any context
+- `ScriptableObject`s and other project assets can be resolved from any context.

-Rejected candidates are filtered before assignment and reported in a single, contextual error message.
+Candidates that fail the context check are filtered out before assignment and reported in a single error message.

-### Hierarchy traversal during injection
+### Hierarchy traversal

-Injection traversal is also context-aware.

-- **Scene injection pass**
-    - Traverses only scene objects
+Context isolation also limits which transforms are traversed during injection:

-    - Prefab instances, prefab scopes, and prefab components are completely ignored
+- **Scene injection pass** — traverses only scene objects.
+Prefab instances, prefab scopes, and prefab components are completely ignored.
-- **Prefab injection pass**
-    - Traverses only the targeted prefab instance or prefab asset hierarchy
-    - Scene objects and scene scopes are ignored
-- Nested prefabs are treated as separate contexts
+- **Prefab injection pass** — traverses only the targeted prefab instance or prefab asset hierarchy.
+Scene objects and scene scopes are ignored.
+Nested prefabs are treated as separate contexts.
-- Injecting one prefab instance never injects on its parents, siblings, or children, even if they are the same prefab

-This applies equally to:

-- Field injection
-- Method injection
-- Scope parent resolution
-- Scope hierarchy traversal

-## Turning it off
+This applies to field injection, method injection, scope parent resolution, and scope hierarchy traversal.

+## Disabling context isolation

-Context isolation is controlled in **User Settings** via **Use Context Isolation**.
+Context isolation is toggled via **Saneject → User Settings → Use Context Isolation**.

 When disabled:

-- Scenes and prefab instances form a single unified hierarchy
+- Scenes and prefab instances form a single unified hierarchy.
-- Injection traversal crosses scene and prefab boundaries
+- Injection traversal crosses scene and prefab boundaries.
-- Dependencies can resolve freely across contexts
+- Dependencies can resolve freely across contexts.

-This mode exists as an escape hatch but is unsafe for most workflows.
-Unity does not reliably serialize these links, and removing a prefab instance or scene will break dependencies.

-Keeping context isolation enabled and structuring your dependencies around that is strongly recommended.
+This mode exists as an escape hatch.
+Unity does not reliably serialize cross-context references, so removing a prefab instance or unloading a scene will break those dependencies.
+Keeping context isolation enabled is strongly recommended.

 ## Cross-context references

-If a prefab needs to reference a scene object, or multiple scenes need to reference shared instances, use **ProxyObjects**.

-Proxies are serializable assets that resolve their real target at runtime and are the supported way to bridge contexts without breaking isolation.
+If a prefab needs to reference a scene object, or if multiple scenes need to share an instance, use a [RuntimeProxy](proxies.md).
+Proxies are serializable project assets that resolve their target at runtime and are the supported way to bridge contexts without violating isolation.

 ## Global bindings and context filtering

-The same context rules also apply to global bindings.
+The same isolation rules apply to `BindGlobal<T>()` bindings.

-When **Filter By Same Context** is enabled:

-- Prefab components are automatically filtered out when resolving global bindings, so only scene objects in the same context can be promoted to the global scope
-- This prevents accidentally registering prefab components that might be missing at runtime
+When **Filter By Same Context** is enabled (the default), prefab components are filtered out when resolving global bindings.
+Only scene objects in the matching context are eligible for promotion to the global scope.
+This prevents accidentally registering a prefab component that may not be present when the game runs.

-Disabling the setting removes that safeguard and allows prefab components to be registered globally, which can break if the prefab is not present when the game runs.
+Disabling the setting removes that safeguard and allows prefab components to be registered globally.